ianb/fungpt/src/assets/presentation.md

 * Prognosticate about the future and GPT's impact
 * Build on anxieties about being left behind
 * Worry about the inside of GPT
+* Talk about the LLM landscape
 * Discuss any libraries or frameworks
+* Do data science
+* Talk about myself

 ## GPT: a fun, tasty snack